Skip to main content

 Yes, you can.
 If you fight for it.

-What I like the most about the general story is the fact that the message is not simply “you can be anything” or “you can do anything you want”.
-The main character doesn’t have an easy life and her dream isn’t as amazing as she thought it would be.
-Judy has to work very hard, even harder than other people to get where she wants.
+What I like most about the overall story is that the message is not simply “you can be anything” or “you can do anything you want”.
+The main character doesn’t have an easy life, and her dream isn’t as amazing as she thought it would be.
+Judy has to work very hard, even harder than other people, to get where she wants.

 In my opinion, this is the most important lesson.
 Especially in these days where kids aren’t taught that yes, they can do and be anything… with effort!
-Lots of work and effort, some sacrifices even.
+Lots of work and effort, and even some sacrifices.

 Zootopia is a very interesting movie, and I’m waiting for my little girl to grow up a little bit more, so I can show it to her.